Skip to main content

 3. Ensure adequate liquidity.

 Review the liquidity profile of your portfolio, as well as the liquidity of individual funds within it.
+Selling in a down market makes what could be temporary losses permanent.
 Be sure you have sufficient liquidity should you need to trade, as the cost to do so could be high.
 Our SPDR Sales Execution and Implementation teams are here to help.

 4. If you must trade, do it efficiently.

-If you have to trade, don’t trade using market orders or within the first 30 or last 30 minutes of the trading day, when volatility tends to be highest and spreads at their widest.
+If you have to trade, don’t trade using market orders within the first or last 30 minutes of the trading day, when volatility tends to be highest and spreads at their widest.
+If you are investing regularly, continue to do so with a long-term view.
+Keep in mind that volatility can provide opportunities to buy quality assets at discounted prices.

 In times of uncertainty, focus on what you can control.
 And know that we are committed to helping you navigate the market when challenges arise.